blog-banner

 Companies Call for Easing of Immigration Program Criteria

-To address the labor shortage, industry leaders and experts and construction companies in Canada are calling for changes to immigration policies and programs to better facilitate the entry of skilled foreign workers into the construction sector.
+To address the labour shortage, industry leaders and experts, as well as construction companies in Canada are calling for changes to immigration policies and programs to better facilitate the entry of skilled foreign workers into the construction sector.

 Neil Moody, CEO of the Canadian Home Builders' Association of British Columbia (CHBA BC), argues that the current immigration requirements are too rigid and do not adequately address the industry's needs.
 He suggests: